matt-gretton-dann/advent-of-code-2020/README.md

 # C++ Solutions to Advent of Code 2020

 This repository contains solutions to the [Advent of Code 2020](https://adventofcode.com/2020) Advent puzzles.
 All solutions are written in C++.
+The solutions aren't designed to be nice or pretty.
+Instead I am using it as an experiment in understanding how I approach solving problems.

 Each Puzzle lies in its own directory named `puzzle-<day>-<number>`.

 The solutions are authored by Matthew Gretton-Dann, and Copyright 2020, Matthew Gretton-Dann.
-Licensed under Apache 2.0 - see [license](./LICENSE)
+Licensed under Apache 2.0 - see [license](./LICENSE).

 ## Building